ThuyKat/JavaScript/REACT.md

 - When you import modules, and place it inside a function, these are NOT nesting functions in the traditional sense, but individual files running in parallel

 ---> The parent-child relationship in React is about rendering and prop passing, not about Javascript function nesting
 - When a component is imported, only component's definition is imported, not its state.
+**State initialization**
+In class components, state is typically initialized in the constructor, which runs before rendering.In functional components using hooks, useState is called during the initial render, but the state value is available immediately
+**State availability**
-State exists only when the component is rendered and mounted.
-Each time a component is rendered, a new instance is created with its own state.
+- State exists as soon as it's initialized, which is before the component is fully rendered and mounted.
+However, the component cannot interact with the DOM using this state until after mounting
+**Lifecycle and state**
+- The initial state is used during the first render.
+- componentDidMount (for class components) or useEffect with an empty dependency array (for functional components) run after the initial render and mounting
+**State updates:**
+- State updates scheduled before or during the initial render will be processed before the browser updates the screen.
+-  When a component is first mounted, a new instance is created with its initial state.On subsequent re-renders, React does not create a new instance of the component.
+Instead, it updates the existing instance.
+The state is not recreated from scratch on every render unless explicitly reset.
 The parent module doesn't have direct access to these instances'states.
 ```js
 // ChildComponent.js
 import React, { useState } from 'react';